 The timing of the 2021 summer sessions may overlap with some summer internships.
 Sometimes internship dates and hours are negotiable, and sometimes they are not.
 The latter may be the case with formal programs at larger organizations with set timelines.

 Given this, it will be important for you to do your research upfront and consider summer internship start dates alongside your academic planning.

 Feel free to schedule an appointment to talk to a career counselor about what you are considering, and to make sure you are asking the right questions of employers.

-Is CCE running its spring internship programs?
+Is CCE running its summer internship programs?

 Opportunities can be viewed on the CCE Internship Programs Positions webpage, but the most updated rolling list can be viewed in LionSHARE by filtering your LionShare internship search under the Jobs Tab by using the Label function and applying the Label.

 For the summer 2022 CEO program, we will be monitoring and following University travel guidelines and decisions that make the health, safety, and well-being of our student community and employer partners the utmost priority.

 You will be able to find updates on our website as we have more information.
 Should the program move forward, positions will be posted in LionSHARE as in the past.